userfrosting/gulp-uf-bundle-assets/README.md

 ## Origins

 This plugin was originally forked from [gulp-bundle-assets](https://github.com/dowjones/gulp-bundle-assets) to fix a CSS import bug.
-It has since undergone numerous refactors to improve performance and flexability.
+It has since undergone numerous refactors to improve performance and flexibility.

 ## License